 Children have the opportunity to experience a wide range of whole texts and extracts from a range of fiction, non-fiction and poetry genres.
 They have access to a range of resources such as dictionaries, thesauruses and individual whiteboards to support their work.
 Children use ICT in literacy lessons where it enhances their learning.
 ICT links include drafting and editing work, using camcorders and cameras to record drama work and using iPads to carry out research.

-Children take part in daily guided reading sessions, as well as regular spelling, punctuation and grammar practice and reading comprehension activities.
+Children take part in daily reading activities, as well as regular spelling, punctuation and grammar practice.
 In Key Stage 2, pupils are expected to read 5 times a week at home.
 Wherever possible we encourage children to use and apply their learning in other areas of the curriculum.

 Mrs Smith and Miss Galinis